DavidFaget/Combi-CAM/README.md

 Recommended to generate figures one by one to avoid RAM overload

 It is also possible to use --image_path instead of --image_url

+TO DO:
+- Add copyright for CERTH team
+- Should we release the weights url?